 Greece is known to have one of the healthiest diets in the world.
 With dishes that are full of vegetables, herbs, olive oil, grains, fish, and last but not least, wines, it is also one of the tastiest!
-If you are traveling there for a getaway, an internship abroad, or because you are lucky enough to live in Greece for any amount of time, you will want to make sure to check out a few of these must have dishes while visiting the country.
+If you plan on completing an internship abroad in Greece you will want to make sure to check out a few of these must have dishes while visiting the country.

 Tzatziki is a staple in greek cuisine.
 It is always served cold and often as a side dish or an appetizer with bread.
 The main ingredient for the light yet creamy dip is yogurt, which is mixed with cucumbers, garlic, salt, olive oil, and dill, mint, or parsley.
 It is a great accompaniment to any Greek meal.

 A perfect lunch during a day of visiting the Parthenon on top of the Acropolis, or exploring the Meteora monasteries in central Greece.
 Souvlaki sandwiches are made up of warm pita bread stuffed with grilled meat, tomatoes, and onions then drizzled with tzatziki.
 A tasty treat to get you through the days of your internship in Greece, and easy to carry too!

 A very popular casserole main dish in Greece, it is often times made by layering vegetables and meats and topping it with a sauce to bring the flavors together.
 There are endless possibilities of types of moussakas.
 However, some of the most commonly found are made with slices of eggplant, cheese, and a heavy meat sauce or potatoes, zucchini, and vegetables.